Check back soon for more exciting events from the community foundation.

-The Color of Law: An evening with Richard Rothstein
+The Color of Law: A Virtual Evening with Richard Rothstein

-Author Richard Rothstein takes a bold stance on neighborhood segregation in America in his latest book The Color of Law: A Forgotten History of How Our Government Segregated America (2017).
+Author Richard Rothstein takes a bold stance on neighborhood segregation in America in his latest book The Color of Law: A Forgotten History of How Our Government Segregated America.

 Rothstein is a Distinguished Fellow of the Economic Policy Institute in Washington, D.C.
 He also is a Senior Fellow, emeritus, of both the Thurgood Marshall Institute of the NAACP Legal Defense Fund and the Haas Institute at the University of California (Berkeley).